Covid-19 FAQs for International students

 At the University of Northampton we have developed a style of teaching and learning that is ideally suited to the situation in which we find ourselves now.
 Our expertise in delivering our courses via a mixture of face-to-face sessions and innovative use of modern technology, avoiding the use of mass lectures, means we have not been forced into sudden and radical adaptations of our methods.
 Our students regularly praise this modern learning experience.

-What will teaching be like for January 2021?
+What will teaching be like?

 Are you offering the option to study 100% online?

 All courses (with very few exceptions) will be taught via online learning until 8 March at least and, when permitted, we will recommence some face-to-face learning.
 So joining us on campus as soon as you can will ensure you have the best possible learning experience during these difficult times.
 Some practical courses, such as those which include placements as a statutory requirement, cannot be delivered by synchronous learning, however and you will be informed after you apply, if this is the case.